pradyotprksh/development_learning/interview/KOTLIN_INTERVIEW_PREPERATION.md

 In this example, we create a `viewModelScope` that is tied to the lifecycle of the `MyViewModel` instance.
 We launch a coroutine inside the `performTask` method using this scope.
 When the `MyViewModel` is destroyed, the `viewModelScope` will cancel any running coroutines automatically.

 By using `LifecycleScope` and `ViewModelScope`, you can ensure that coroutines are cancelled automatically when they are no longer needed, without having to manually manage their lifecycle.
 This makes it easier to write clean and efficient code that does not leak memory or waste resources.

+## Does suspend function has special functionality?

+`suspend` functions in Kotlin have special functionality.
+A `suspend` function is a function that can be paused and resumed later without blocking a thread.
+This allows for efficient use of resources since threads are not blocked while waiting for the function to complete.

+When a `suspend` function is called, it can be thought of as returning a `Continuation` object, which allows the function to be suspended and resumed later.
+The `Continuation` object represents the state of the function at the point where it was suspended.
+When the function is resumed, it continues execution from the point where it left off, using the `Continuation` object to restore its state.

+`suspend` functions can be called from other `suspend` functions or from within a coroutine, using the `suspendCoroutine` function.
+They can also be called from regular functions, but in that case they are executed synchronously, without suspension.

 # HashMap